Updated February 2022

 - limits to the number of customers in a shop at the same time (usually there'll be a sign on the door, Aforo máximo x)

-- obligation to wear a mask in enclosed places or where you cannot maintain a distance of 1.5m from other people
+- obligation to wear a mask where you cannot maintain a distance of 1.5m from other people

 - local boundary movement restrictions (ie. you can't cross municipal borders without a valid reason)